pni-lab/connattractor/docs/01-paper.md

 Considering the functional connectome as weights of an already trained neural network distinguishes our methodology not only from conventional computational modeling strategies, which usually rely on the structural connectome as a proxy for polysynaptic connectivity {cite:p}`cabral2017functional`, but also from "neuroconnectionist" approaches that employ explicit training procedures {cite:p}`doerig2023neuroconnectionist`.
 Functional connectome-based Hopfield neural network (CHNN) models can be conceptualized as a streamlined alternative to those methodologies, offering significant advantages.

-Firstly, the intricate nature of conventional computational models of the brain leads to an exponential proliferation of the parameter space.
+First, the intricate nature of conventional computational models of the brain leads to an exponential proliferation of the parameter space.
 While finely detailed computational models hold promise for providing comprehensive insights, they are prone to overfitting real data {cite:p}`breakspear2017dynamic`.
 In contrast to those approaches, the basic form of the CHNN approach comprises solely two hyperparameters (temperature and noise) and yields notably consistent outcomes across an extensive range of these parameter.
 To underscore the potency of this simplicity and stability, in the present work, we intentionally minimized the fine-tuning of these parameters.
 We fixed the temperature parameter at a value that robustly provides 4 attractor states and used a single noise level for all experiments (selected with a coarse optimization procedure to approximately mimic the distribution of real data).

-Secondly, high model complexity usually translates to a greater challenge in terms of interpretability.
+Second, high model complexity usually translates to a greater challenge in terms of interpretability.
 The CHNN approach offers straightforward interpretations, as it establishes a direct link between two highly prevalent metrics of brain function: functional connectivity and brain activity.
 This connection is not solely conceptual, but also mathematical, facilitating the exploration and prediction of alterations in the system's dynamics in response to perturbations affecting both activity and connectivity.